hjorth89/Mobile-app/README_DEV.md

 2. Copy `.env.example` to `.env` and add your `OPENAI_API_KEY`.
    Add Google OAuth credentials (`GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`,
    `GOOGLE_REDIRECT_URI`) for the onboarding sign in flow.
+3. Environment variables are injected at build time using `react-native-dotenv`.
+Restart the Metro bundler if you change the `.env` file.
-3. Run the Metro bundler with `npm start` and launch on a simulator or device using `npm run ios` or `npm run android`.
+4. Run the Metro bundler with `npm start` and launch on a simulator or device using `npm run ios` or `npm run android`.

 This code is provided as a starting point and is not production ready.